 Major funding for the Holden Diversity Fellowship has been provided by the ACES Education Fund, the Dow Jones News Fund, the Scripps Howard Foundation, and individuals who seek to perpetuate the ideals of Rich Holden.

-ACES will award another round of Holden Fellowships in 2023 and will open the application process in spring 2023.
+ACES will award another round of Holden Fellowships in 2024; application information will be available on the ACES website on June 1, 2024.